santanupattanayak/santanupattanayak.github.io/_posts/2025-08-02-Alignment-and-Reinforcement-Learning-Human-Feedback-in-LLMs.md

 \end{align}
 $$

-The derivation reveals a **critical property of alignment** - The **optimal aligned policy** is simply the **SFT policy scaled by an exponential function of the reward**.
-This implies that the aligned completions cannot be arbitrarily unlikely under the SFT model — **alignment reshapes the distribution but remains fundamentally constrained by the support of the original supervised policy**.
-In other words, **RLHF alignment can only reweight what the SFT model already knows, not invent completely new behaviors outside its distribution**.
+The derivation highlights a **critical property of alignment**: the **optimal aligned policy** is just the **SFT policy re-weighted by an exponential of the reward**.
+Consequently, aligned completions cannot be arbitrarily unlikely under the SFT model— alignment reshapes probabilities but stays **constrained to the support of the supervised policy**.
+Put simply, RLHF can only reweight what the SFT model already knows; **it cannot create entirely new behaviors outside its distribution**.

 If we were to express the reward as a function of the policies from the optimal policy we would get